OBSERVATIONS

 The excess is paid for each incident (each scratch).
 Because the damage has to be repaired (the van had multiple scratches already), you will be charged for the lost business at a minimum of 50,000Y.
 Pay 100,000Y to process the claim.
 If the vehicle is not returned to the original depot, pay 300,000Y.

 Smoking inside entailed a 50,000Y cleaning fee.
-As a result, I purchased an e-cigarette (that doesn’t leave a small), but that was a nightmare.
+As a result, I purchased an e-cigarette (that doesn’t leave a small amount), but that was a nightmare too.
 There is only one brand that uses an actual cigarette look.
 It is pushed into a hole.
 But I couldn’t figure out how it worked.
-I took it back to the convenience store and after about 10 minutes may have understood the complicated process of getting smoke out.
+I took it back to the convenience store, and after about 10 minutes may have understood the complicated process of getting smoke out.
 But it tasted awful.
 There are flavoured ones (plum is the best), but I was unwilling to fork out another 530Y, when I wasn’t sure how it worked (still!).

-(ETC) are paid on return.
-The van has a sticker recognized by the toll and you barely have to stop.
-All express highways are tolled and I was curious of the total.
+Tolls (ETC) are paid on return.
+The van has a sticker recognized by the toll, and you barely have to stop.
+All express highways are tolled, and I was curious about the total.
 One toll for about 40 km was 2,048Y!
+My most expensive was 3,000Y for about 190 km.
+My total cost for all tolls ended up being 35,000Y, much less than I thought, but I avoided all expressways I could.
+It had to be paid before I could leave the rental place.

 Camping.
 I intended to only wild camp.
-I was initially worried about that, but there are many places to stay including McDonald’s and other fast food places, malls, grocery stores and anywhere that you can find.
+I was initially worried about that, but there are many places to stay, including McDonald’s and other fast food places, malls, grocery stores, convenience stores and anywhere that you can find.

-In the rest of the Western world, I mooch free wifi from many places, often McDonalds and a variety of restaurants.
-I don’t think that is available here and will have to hot spot my phone.
+Free wifi.
+In the rest of the Western world, I mooch free wifi from many places, often McDonald’s and a variety of restaurants.
+I don’t think that is available here, and I will have to hotspot my phone.
+I ended up using about 16 GB of data during the drive, and will need to get a Japanese SIM to finish my month.

 locationsmart.org.
 A website and app with laundry, restaurants, restrooms, parking lots and convenience stores.